Monostich: History

-Perhaps the first to re-introduce one line poems was Guillaume Apollinaire with his "Chantre" (1914) in his collection Alcools (1913), mentioned by Leroy Breunig in 'Apollinaire and the monostich' followed by Bill Zavatsky with his 'Roy Rogers' article (1974) in which he made clear that one line poems are not at all foreign to Western poetic tradition.
-Also including therein some from Jerome Rothenberg's 'Technicians of the Sacred' (1969), all of which are referenced in William Higginson's 'Characteristics of monostichs'.
-Another French poet Emmanuel Lochac published in 1920 'one-liners' under the title Monostiches.
+Perhaps the first to reintroduce one-line poems was Guillaume Apollinaire with his "Chantre" (1914) in his collection Alcools (1913), mentioned by Leroy Breunig in 'Apollinaire and the monostich' followed by Bill Zavatsky with his 'Roy Rogers' article (1974) in which he made clear that one line poems are not at all foreign to Western poetic tradition, also including therein some from Jerome Rothenberg's 'Technicians of the Sacred' (1969), all of which are referenced in William Higginson's 'Characteristics of monostichs'.
+Another French poet, Emmanuel Lochac, published one-line poems in 1920 under the title Monostiches.

-However, as Dmitry Kuzmin has pointed out in the first book-length study of one-line poetry (2016), Walt Whitman included a monostich (with the very long line though) in a 1860 edition of his Leaves of Grass, and then in 1893 and 1894 Edith Thomas, possibly in collaboration with an amateur author Samuel R. Elliott (1836—1909), anonymously published in The Atlantic Monthly several one-line poems intended as a joke.
+However, as Dmitry Kuzmin has pointed out in the first book-length study of one-line poetry (2016), Walt Whitman included a monostich (though a very long line) in an 1860 edition of his Leaves of Grass; and in 1893 and 1894 Edith Thomas, possibly in collaboration with an amateur author Samuel R. Elliott (1836—1909), anonymously published several one-line poems intended as a joke in The Atlantic Monthly.
 In the 1920s one-line poetry was rediscovered in the US by Yvor Winters, Edwin Ford Piper, Charles Reznikoff and others.
-Later, John Ashbery in '37 Haiku' (1984) and Allen Ginsberg in 'American Sentences' (1987-1995) demonstrated the haiku in the monostich form.
-Ian McBryde's 2005 book Slivers consists entirely of one line poems.
+Later, John Ashbery in '37 Haiku' (1984) and Allen Ginsberg in 'American Sentences' (1987-1995) demonstrated haiku in the monostich form.
+Ian McBryde's 2005 book Slivers consists entirely of one-line poems.

+Founded in 2021, “Whiptail: Journal of the Single Line Poem” is a literary journal devoted solely to the monostich.